Rue, Capt. Edwin W.

 The POWs passed Filipinos who were even thinner than they were.
 They made their way north against the flow of Japanese troops who were moving south.
 At Limay on April 11, they were put into a schoolyard and told that the officers with the rank of colonels or higher would be driven.
 At 4:00 AM all colonels and generals boarded trucks and were taken to an unknown location.

 When Skip began the march, he had one drink of water.
 As it turned out, he would not drink water again until he reached Camp O’Donnell.
 Skip recalled that the worst things about the march were the lack of food and water and the heat.
-He also believed that the march was worse than people have heard.
+He also believed that the march was worse than people had heard.
 The food that Skip and the other POWs received was inadequate and prepared poorly.

 At some point, the POWs were fed.
 About it, he said, “They fed us rice balls about the size of a baseball and they had seaweed in them.
 Seaweed is salty and it was put in the rice to replace the salt we were losing through our perspiration.
 I totally lost my appetite and gave the rice balls to an officer marching next to me.”